Darian Lane

 Darian Lane is an American film writer, director, and producer, best known as an assistant director and producer of music videos and commercials.
-He has worked with Muhammad Ali, Beyonce, Black-Eyed Peas, Pharrell, Chris Brown, Audioslave, Nike, Reebok and IBM.
+He has worked with Muhammad Ali, Beyoncé, 50 Cent, Snoop Dogg, Black-Eyed Peas, Mary J. Blige, Pharrell, Gwen Stefani, Chris Brown, Audioslave, Nike, Reebok, PetSmart, Pepsi, and IBM.

-Lane was born in Philadelphia, Pennsylvania, and raised in Bethesda, Maryland.
-After he graduated from Arizona State University with a degree in communications, Lane moved to Los Angeles.
+Born in Philadelphia, Pennsylvania, and raised in Bethesda, Maryland, Darian Lane graduated from Arizona State University with a degree in communications and moved to Los Angeles.

 In Los Angeles, Lane worked in an editing facility before working as a production assistant on music videos and commercials, and then as assistant director and producer.
-He began screenwriting and his first film, The Hitchhiking Game, was based on a Milan Kundera short story went to Cannes.
+He began screenwriting and his first film, The Hitchhiking Game, based on a Milan Kundera short story went to Cannes.
 His film The Collector, went to the NY/LA International and Malibu Film Festivals.

-Darian Lane is the creator of the television series "CABARET", the beach volleyball reality show "AVP", and the uncredited creator of the tv series "Flesh & Bone" on Starz.
+Darian Lane is the creator of the television series "CABARET", the beach volleyball reality show "AVP", and the uncredited creator of the tv series Flesh & Bone on Starz.